-For most companies with SOX programs, 2021 planning is currently well underway.
-As the Global Head of SOX Compliance and Controls at BNY Mellon, my focus for this season is scoping SOX needs against the backdrop of a continually changing work environment.
-While much remains standard SOX planning protocol, the following are five key items of focus that helped jump start our SOX planning process for 2021.
+For companies with SOX programs, your investment in planning pays a major role in determining your team’s success throughout the year.
+As the Global Head of SOX Compliance and Controls at BNY Mellon, my focus during planning is scoping SOX needs against the backdrop of a continually changing work environment.
+While much remains standard SOX planning protocol, the following are five key items of focus that help jump start our SOX planning process.

 1. Review the year over year change in financials.

 Compare your year-end financials to the previous year to see where, and if, there have been any notable changes in the balances on the face of your P&L and your balance sheet.
 In addition, look at the proportion of line items in relation to one another; barring any substantial acquisition, divestiture, or notable change in your business, there generally may not be too many significant changes at this level.
 Communicate with your external auditors to ensure you’re aligned on assessing materiality.
 Finally, consider your critical report lines: what is most critical to your business model, and what do your investors care the most about?
 Asking these questions in pre-planning will help you focus your SOX program.